quicwg/base-drafts/draft-ietf-quic-http.md

     {{Section 7.1 of SEMANTICS}}.

-All HTTP/3 requests MUST include exactly one value for the ":method", ":scheme", and ":path" pseudo-header fields, unless it is a CONNECT request; see
+All HTTP/3 requests MUST include exactly one value for the ":method", ":scheme", and ":path" pseudo-header fields, unless the request is a CONNECT request; see
 {{connect}}.

 If the ":scheme" pseudo-header field identifies a scheme that has a mandatory